Upcoming Events and Important Updates Browse the latest information at a glance to stay up to date on Manchester Township happenings!

 Stillmeadow Park Watershed Climate Resiliency Development Project Announcement

-Construction will begin soon on a unique public, private collaboration between Manchester Township, Stillmeadow Farms HOA, and Stillmeadow Church of the Nazarene.
+Construction is in process on a unique public, private collaboration between Manchester Township, Stillmeadow Farms HOA, and Stillmeadow Church of the Nazarene.
 This three-phase, multi-year project is aimed at resolving stormwater management and flood events in the area that encompasses the Stillmeadow Farms HOA property, the Church of the Nazarene campus, and Sillmeadow Park.

 The proposed work will determine how to address the roadway flooding along Stillmeadow Lane and Susquehanna Trail, retrofit non-functioning stormwater facilities, address active streambank erosion, and reconnect floodplains in Stillmeadow Park.
 The project will also include the installation of a new public walking trail that will connect the Stillmeadow Farm HOA property with the church and park property.
 New native landscaping and a riparian buffer will also be installed.